MarkVI2/NH-ZKP/README.md

 # NH-ZKP
 Neural Hash based zero knowledge proof (NH-ZKP) is an authentication scheme that utilises neural network generated binary hashes in contrast with regular hashing schemes.
+The authentication scheme is proved to be faster than using the conventional hashing methods while used in a zero knowledge proof.

 ## Prerequisites
 Linux or OSX